oyvindstegard/emacs-debs/README.md

         make

-3. Distribute and install desired packages.
+3. Distribute and install desired packages built under `target/`.
+   All emacs-packages depend on libtree-sitter deb, in addition to other system packages.